amyjohnson4000/CyVerse/README.md

 3)	In this case, I attempted to set up a nats connection, publish an event, and subscribe to the event.
 4)	I was not able to connect to nats (time out exception was thrown)

-Code in Visual Studio Project taken from: https://nats.io/blog/nats-in-dotnet/
+The code in Visual Studio Project taken from: https://nats.io/blog/nats-in-dotnet/